SweetyUp/MITI-Dialogue/README.md

 # MITI-Dialogue
-Happy MITI-Dialogue group from the State Key Laboratory of Media Convergence and Media, Communication University of China
+Happy MITI-Dialogue group from the State Key Laboratory of Media Convergence and Communication, Communication University of China